 The Process Rule

-DOE has issued a pre-publication Federal Register final rule notice.
-DOE is establishing a procedure through which an interested party can, within a 30-day period after DOE posts a rule establishing or amending an energy conservation standard, identify a possible error in such a rule and request that DOE correct the error before the rule is published in the Federal Register.
+DOE has published a Federal Register final rule establishing a procedure through which an interested party can, within a 45-day period after DOE posts certain rules establishing or amending an energy conservation standards, identify a possible error in such a rule and request that DOE correct the error before the rule is published in the Federal Register.
+DOE has also issued a statement regarding DOE's final rules for energy conservation standards subject to error correction.

 Determinations and Coverage Rulemakings